AndreasSoularidis/NL2SWL-Framework/README.md

 ![methodology (1)](https://github.com/user-attachments/assets/4cec711b-afbe-4049-b34b-c2cb3f64f29e)

 ### Phase 1
-In this phase, the framework utilizes all the available compeonets i.e., RAG (ontology concepts) and prompt engineering (list of examples, list of guidelines).
+In this phase, the framework utilizes all the available components i.e., RAG (ontology concepts) and prompt engineering (list of examples, list of guidelines).
 The prompt template is the following:
 ![phase_1](https://github.com/user-attachments/assets/2eb31369-537c-4779-bae3-2aeb6d1dc6a5)